amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2014.md

 ### Decision Strategies

 Neither of the simulation scenarios involve a complicated design making routine compared to [Bakker et al., 2012](/examples/bakker_et_al_2012.md) multistep decision making process.
 Here, in both cases, we are only interested in reporting the only available dependent variable, and this can be done by setting `initial_selection_policies` to `["id == 1"]` or `["pre-reg"]`.
-With this configuration, Researcher initializes an Experiment, perform the pre-processing step, and "blindly" submit the only DV to Journal without altering the experiment.
+With this configuration, the Researcher initializes an Experiment, perform the pre-processing step, and "blindly" submit the only DV to Journal without altering the experiment.

-This simple decision strategy can be used to skip the entire decision workflow, and study the Experiment in its purity without any dynamic interventions from Researcher.
+This simple decision strategy can be used to skip the entire decision workflow, and study the Experiment in its purity without any dynamic interventions from the Researcher.

 !!! decisionstrategy "Configuration: Decision Strategy"